Templates · Business partnerships

 How most partnerships run, and what changes when the structure is real.

-Co-founder conflict is one of the top reasons startups fail.
+Co-founder conflict is one of the top reasons startups fail — Noam Wasserman's Harvard Business School research found roughly 65% of startup failures stem from interpersonal tension among co-founders, and partnership disputes are the leading non-product cause of small-business dissolution.
 Money disagreements, unclear decision rights, and "I thought we agreed" moments kill partnerships that could have survived.
 A shared Venmo isn't real structure — and most small businesses don't realize that until it's too late.

 What goes wrong